DalavanCloud/comdev-reporter/README.txt

 - site/jiraversions.py
   Updates data/releases/%s.json % project

-- parseversions.py
+- parseversions.py - is this used anywhere?
-  Updates data/releases/%s.json project from
+  Updates data/releases/%s.json project from JIRA

 Data file consumers:
 Note: the prefix ~pao means that the file is held under the projects.apache.org workspace